Nephylhim/OmniCLI/README.md

 OmniCLI is developped to mitigate this issue.
 It allow to create *simple* CLIs quickly.

-/!\ This tool is still in development.
-Some concept might change a little if necessary.
-Some features are also missing.

 ## Usage

 Add a CLI command: